USA Funerals

 Note: If you are one of five children and cannot reach the others, the funeral home cannot legally proceed with the cremation in Florida.
 This is a common cause of expensive storage delays.

-The Florida market is evolving rapidly.
-We are seeing a shift toward more personalized and environmentally friendly options.
+The Florida market continues to shift toward more personalized and environmentally friendly options.

 Alkaline Hydrolysis (Water Cremation)

 Florida was an early adopter of "Aquamation."
 Instead of fire, this process uses water and an alkali solution to accelerate natural decomposition.
-It is marketed as a "green" alternative because it uses 90% less energy than traditional flame cremation.
+It is marketed as a "green" alternative because it uses far less energy than traditional flame cremation.
 In Florida, this typically costs between $2,000 and $4,000.
-You can learn more about how this compares to traditional methods in our guide on Aquamation vs Traditional Cremation.

 Online Arrangements